PE and Sport Premium

 Sports Premium is spent in the following way:

-A specialist PE trained and experienced teacher (Mrs Billington) is employed one day a week to work alongside the school’s teachers to plan, execute and review PE teaching.
+Mr Wells and Mr Spackman are employed as full-time Sports Coaches to work alongside the school’s teachers to plan, execute and review PE teaching.

 An overview of how Three Bridges is using the grant to improve PE and sport provision